awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

    For information on attaching a policy to a user, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.
 For information on attaching a policy to a group, see [Attaching a Policy to an IAM Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_attach-policy.html) in the *IAM User Guide*\.

+1. If you are using AWS KMS for encryption, give your user or group permission to use your key\.
+For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 ## Creating an IAM Role for Amazon Personalize<a name="set-up-create-role-with-permissions"></a>

 In the following procedure, you create an IAM role that allows Amazon Personalize to access your resources and perform tasks on your behalf\.